dlt-hub/dlt/docs/website/blog/2024-06-12-from-pandas-to-production.md

 So at this point I started building boilerplate code for data warehouses and learning how to better cater to the entire team.

-# II.
-Early dlt days

-## The initial thesis how to serve Normies:  pandas.df.to_sql() with data engineering best practices
+### II.
+The initial idea: pandas.df.to_sql() with data engineering best practices

-After a few attempts I ended up with the thesis that df.to_sql() is the natural abstraction a data person would use - I have a table here, I want a table there, shouldn’t be harder than a function call right?
+After a few attempts I ended up with the hypothesis that df.to_sql() is the natural abstraction a data person would use - I have a table here, I want a table there, shouldn’t be harder than a function call right?

 Right.

 Except that particular function call is anything but data engineering complete.
 A single run will do what it promises.
 A production pipeline will also have many additional requirements.
 In the early days, we wrote up an ideal list of features that should be auto-handled (spoiler alert: today dlt does all that and more).
 Read on for the wish list:

-## Our dream: a tool that meets production pipelines requirements
+### Our dream: a tool that meets production pipelines requirements

 - Wouldn’t it be nice if we could auto-flatten and unpack nested structures into tables with generated join keys?
 - Wouldn’t it be nice if data types were properly defined and managed?